 2014-10-15 05:50:04,644 [VIMMonitor-your_vCenter.company.com] ERROR - Dropped Observations due to full queue: ObservationPack type=OBSERVATION group=[ModificationObservationGroup: 1 observations from [MANAGEMENTSERVER 163840 your_vCenter.company.com] ]:

-Additionally, users may notice a lack of synchronization between vCommander and the managed system.
+Additionally, users may notice a lack of synchronization between vCommander and the cloud account (managed system).
 Updates being dropped may be insignificant, like the minor disk space changes already mentioned, or may be very significant, like the fact that a VM deployment has completed.

 vCommander includes a mechanism by which resource updates may be throttled to prevent this from happening.
-Throttling the observations has the same effect as extending the Update Frequency for public cloud managed systems; any changes originating in vCommander are updated immediately, but changes originating from the managed system are updated a little bit later.
+Throttling the observations has the same effect as extending the Update Frequency for public cloud accounts (managed systems); any changes originating in vCommander are updated immediately, but changes originating from the cloud account (managed system) are updated a little bit later.

 Turn on this throttling by following the steps below: